Everything you'll need to take classes at Mount Allison.

 - The application must be submitted to the registrar’s office with a link to the course descriptions from the online academic calendar of the host institution.

 - There is a $50 application fee which must be received prior to processing.
+Please note: The application fee is waived for Maple League host institutions (Acadia University, Bishop's University, St. Francis Xavier University).

 - A separate form and fee must be submitted for each university you are applying for.
 Separate forms and fees are also required for different terms of study.